 Doctors prescribe Lexapro for two main reasons, which are depression and anxiety.
 Prescribing Lexapro is considered a long-term treatment plan, rather than an occasional or “as needed” treatment.
 A patient takes their Lexapro dosage regularly, on a set daily schedule, and is advised not to skip days or skip dosages.

-Drinking alcohol while taking an SSRI type drug such as Lexapro, can “dilute” or weaken the effects of the drug.
-That means the person drinking alcohol may be putting themself at risk for the following:
+Drinking alcohol while taking an SSRI-type drug such as Lexapro can “dilute” or weaken the effects of the drug.
+That means the person drinking alcohol may be putting her/himself at risk for the following:

 - worsened depression